WilliamMurray-research/WilliamMurray-research/README.md

 - operator‑algebraic models of biological murmurations and low‑order collectives
 - a constraint‑dynamics paradigm for computation

+Will I solve the UOA?
+I honestly don't know, it's a hard problem; but, the conjecture is directionally compelling and the question warrants meaningful exploration.

 ---

 *Contributions are off: this is a dedication to long‑arc mastery.*